-Although color printers are relatively affordable these days, many people only print in black, especially in the commercial environment.
-A lot of offices only need to print invoices and receipts, so why pay more for a color printer?
-Monochrome printers often have room for a bigger ink or toner cartridge, giving you a higher page yield so you don't have to replace the cartridge as frequently.
+Although color printers are relatively affordable, many people only print in black, especially in the commercial environment.
+Many offices only need to print invoices and receipts, so why pay more for a color printer?
+Monochrome printers often have room for a bigger cartridge, giving you a higher page yield, so you don't have to replace the cartridge as frequently.

-Laser printers are usually the preferred choice for black and white printing, as they typically print faster.
-That said, inkjet printers are more versatile, and those with an ink tank system can often match or surpass the page yield of their laser counterpart.
-The main downside of a monochrome printer is that it's severely limiting, as you can't print in color even if it's just occasionally, so you need to be sure that you won't need color printing in the future.
+Laser printers are usually the preferred choice for black-and-white printing, as they typically print faster.
+That said, inkjet printers are more versatile and often cheaper, and those with an ink tank system can often match or surpass the page yield of their laser counterpart.
+Whether looking for the best black-and-white laser printer for home use or office use, you'll find a good option that fits your printing needs.

-We've tested over 65 printers, and below are our recommendations for the best black and white printers you can buy.
-You can also check out our recommendations for the best all-in-one printers, the best laser printers, and the best printers for small businesses.
+We've tested over 120 printers, and below are our recommendations for the best monochrome printers you can buy.
+You can also check out our picks for the best laser printers, the best printers for small businesses, and the best all-in-one printers.

-Our recommendations above are what we think are currently the best black and white printers for most people.
+Our recommendations above are what we think are currently the best monochrome printers for home use for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.